sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/25-Horizontal_pod_autoscaler/README.md

 $ export KUBECONFIG=../02-Multi-node_cluster/vagrant/kubeconfig.yaml
 ```

+Other than `kubectl`, you need `helm` installed on your computer in order to deploy the Prometheus Adapter, download here: https://helm.sh/docs/intro/install/

 To run the second part of this lab you must have deployed the monitoring framework as described in lab [24-Monitoring](../24-Monitoring/README.md)

 ## The HPA